Chapter 16:

 A jolt ran through him as calloused hands set themselves against the rough stone of a low wall, the ground stretching out below.
 The walls of the city.

 He knew Pallis.
-This soul felt like the man he knew, his eyes flicking across the patchy forest and rolling hills rising up towards mountains in the distance, a haze hanging over it all.
+This soul felt like him, his eyes flicking across the patchy forest and rolling hills rising up towards the horizon, a haze hanging over it all.
 Rain.
 A light rain, turning the mountains into dull ghosts, the peaks hidden by cloud.

 “Turl.”
 He turned, beckoning for his cousin standing further towards the middle of the shelter.
 “Give me the lenses, aye?”